Cascaded Multi-Scale Attention for Enhanced Multi-Scale Feature Extraction and Interaction with Low-Resolution Images: Related work

-Low-resolution images often lack clarity in fine textures, edges, and small details, presenting significant challenges in image analysis.
-Some studies tackle this issue by incorporating augmented inputs or utilizing additional knowledge from fully trained teacher models.
-DeriveNet~\citep{singh2021derivenet} introduces a multi-resolution pyramid-based data augmentation technique to learn effective features from low-resolution images.
-NLSA~\citep{Mei_2021_CVPR} proposes a non-local sparse attention to explore long-range feature correlations in low-resolution images.
-CAL~\citep{wang2022cal} employs Gaussian offset weighting to account for displacements between coarse predictions and ground-truth positions in low-resolution images.
-FMD~\citep{huang2022thinnet} proposes a feature distillation framework to transfer high-definition knowledge from a teach model for improved low-resolution object recognition.
-On the other hand, in order to reconstruct fine details from low-resolution images, recent Transformer-based approaches are gaining interest.
-ESRT~\citep{lu2022transformer} combines a CNN backbone with a Transformer backbone to recover a super-resolution image from its degraded low-resolution counterpart.
-ESSAformer~\citep{zhang2023essaformer} proposes an attention-embedded Transformer to enlarge the receptive field, allowing for better extraction of information from low-resolution hyperspectral images.
-Steformer~\citep{lin2023steformer} designs a bi-branch Transformer-based structure to extract and integrate cross-view information from low-resolution stereo images.
-However, existing methods do not explore feature fusion in multi-scale space to improve low-resolution image recognition.
-In this paper, we propose a cascaded multi-scale attention mechanism that constructs enriched features in multi-scale spaces for low-resolution images.
+On the other hand, in order to reconstruct fine details from low-resolution images, recent Transformer-based super-resolution (SR) methods have emerged.
+ESRT \cite{lu2022transformer} combines a CNN-based backbone with a ViT-based backbone to recover a super-resolution image from its degraded low-resolution counterpart.
+ESSAformer \cite{zhang2023essaformer} proposes an attention-embedded Transformer to enlarge the receptive field, allowing for better extraction of information from low-resolution hyperspectral images.
+Steformer \cite{lin2023steformer} designs a bi-branch ViT-based structure to extract and integrate cross-view information from low-resolution stereo images.
+However, SR methods typically rely on high-resolution supervision data, which is rarely accessible in real low-resolution settings.
+In contrast, our method preserves spatial details directly within each processing stage of CNN-ViT hybrids, operating exclusively on low-resolution inputs without high-resolution supervision.